Nissan Pulsar: N12 (1982)

+Asia

 New Pulsar models were introduced in the Japanese home market with three- or five-door hatchback bodywork, as well as the Pulsar EXA two-door coupé.
 In June a four-door sedan arrived as well.
 Most Pulsars sold had flush-fitting, aerodynamic rectangular headlights, but the lowest-spec cars received smaller rectangular units set deeper within the grille surround.
 There was no van model of the N12 Pulsar; instead, Nissan Cherry stores sold a version of the B11-series AD Van as the "Pulsar AD."
 In May 1983 the 1.7-liter CD17 diesel and a 115 PS turbocharged petrol model were introduced.
 At the same time, a door mirror was fitted to some models rather than the traditional fender-mounted unit.
 The law had been changed only two months earlier, allowing for such fitment, and the Pulsar was the first Japanese car to take advantage of the change.
 The lowest-spec models, like the Pulsar TC, continued to use fender mirrors until the end of N12 production.

 The series was facelifted at the end of March 1984, with wider and slimmer headlights.
 There were no longer two types of headlamps available.
 This is also when the Pulsar Milano trim level was introduced.
 This was a three-door hatchback with a more European and Italianate flair - while Alfa Romeo were not involved in its development, calling the model by the name of Alfa Romeo's hometown was a nod at the collaboration.
 In May 1985 the turbocharger was changed to a water-cooled design.

 The Nissan Langley, in its second generation, was a Pulsar sold at Nissan Prince Store locations next to the Skyline, and shared many styling influences from the Skyline.
 The market acceptance of the Langley inspired Nissan to sell a second badge engineered version at Nissan Store as the Nissan Liberta Villa.
 This model partially replaced the larger Nissan Stanza clone called the Nissan Violet Liberta.
 The Liberta Villa was only available as a sedan, offered as a smaller companion to the Nissan Leopard (itself a Skyline clone).
 The top trim package was the SSS turbo with the E15ET engine, and the top two trim packages offered multi-port fuel injection with the base model offering a carburetor—all with the 1.5-liter petrol engine.
 As with the Pulsar and the Langley, the CD17 diesel engine was also offered on the Liberta Villa.

 In Singapore the Pulsar was clearly defined as a class below the Sunny (even though a Pulsar sedan is longer than a Sunny and sits on a longer wheelbase).
 While the Sunny could be had with 1.3 or 1.5-liter engines, the Pulsar was only available with the 1-litre E10 engine.
 It was also fitted with the small recessed lights used for the lowest-cost models.
 In Singaporean specifications, the E10 engine produces 52 bhp DIN and was also available together with air conditioning.